PMacDaSci/r-intro/index.md

 - Introducing R data objects
 - Understanding data types
 - Manipulating data in R

+###Day 2
-- Basic build-in function for data manipulation
+- Basic built-in functions for data manipulation
-- Loops and branching as useful data handling technique
-- A guide to using R for everyday data analysis
 - Reading and writing data tables
+- Basic R graphics

+###Day 3
-- Data manipulation
+- Using the dplyr package for data manipulation
-- Starting out with statistical tests
+- Using the ggplot package for plotting
+- Customized plotting functions

-###Day 2
+###Day 4
 - Data analysis and R automation with examples
-- Data analysis 'Stepwise'.
-Interactive R scripting
-- Structuring an R progam'
 - Functions as procedures
 - Functions with arguments
-- Advanced data analysis and integration
-- Basic R graphics
-- High level plotting functions
-- Customized plotting functions

 ##How to Book
-This course is run regularly at the University of Cambridge through the Bioinformatics Training Facility.
+This course is based on the R course run regularly at the University of Cambridge through the Bioinformatics Training Facility.
 Scheduled course dates and booking information can be found at the following link:

 [http://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-rintro](http://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-rintro)